ntop/ntopng/doc/nedge/src/hw_bypass.rst

    cd bp_ctl-xxx
    make && make install

-Please note that on some boards like the Silicom RRC-VE CPE, a small patch is required, by adding "#define ADI_RANGELEY_SUPPORT" at the beginning of the bp_mod.c source file.
+Please note that on some boards like the `Silicom RRC-VE CPE <http://https://www.silicom-usa.com/pr/edge-networking-solutions/edge-cpes/rcc-ve-cpe-desktop-appliance/>`_, a small patch is required, by adding "#define ADI_RANGELEY_SUPPORT" at the beginning of the bp_mod.c source file.

 The bypass driver should be loaded using the *bpctl_start* tool.
 Please make sure this is persistent across system reboots: a good practice is to create